-- [1] Represents a non-GAAP financial measure or non-GAAP ratio.
+[1] Represents a non-GAAP financial measure or non-GAAP ratio.
 These measures/ratios do not have standardized meanings under GAAP and might not be comparable to similar financial measures disclosed by other issuers.
-Additional information regarding these measures/ratios has been incorporated by reference and can be found in the "Non-GAAP Financial Measures and Ratios" section of Lifeco's 2022 Annual MD&A ("MD&A"), available for review on SEDAR at sedar.com. - [2] Additional information regarding the composition of this financial measure has been incorporated by reference and can be found in the "Glossary" section of Lifeco's 2022 Annual MD&A.
+Additional information regarding these measures/ratios has been incorporated by reference and can be found in the "Non-GAAP Financial Measures and Ratios" section of Lifeco's 2023 Annual MD&A ("MD&A"), available for review in our profile at sedarplus.com.